lofcz/FastCloner/README.md

 ## Limitations

 FastCloner uses caching by default, which makes evaluating properties harder.
 Cloning unmanaged resources, such as `IntPtr`s may result in side-effects, as there is no metadata for the length of buffers such pointers often point to. `ReadOnly` and `Immutable` collections are tested to behave well if they follow basic conventions.
 Many other features, such as cloning `Dictionary`ies properly while keeping hashcodes, `INotifyPropertyChanged`, `delegate`s, `event`s, `HttpRequest`s / responses, and others are supported.
+FastCloner supports cloning deeply nested objects where recursion isn't possible by switching to a slightly slower iterative approach when needed.
+The threshold for this can be configured by changing `FastCloner.MaxRecursionDepth`.
 If something doesn't work out of the box, let me know in the [issues](https://github.com/lofcz/FastCloner/issues), the repository is actively maintained.

 Cache can be invalidated to reduce the memory footprint, if needed: